Karekare Surf Lifesaving Club Inc

 March 2020 – June 2021

-The Karekare Surf Lifesaving Club sits back from the waves of the beach, nestled between the Karekare Stream and the edge of the Waitakere Ranges Regional Park.
-Only accessible by a walking track along the rugged west coast beach, the isolated location required an innovative approach.
+The Karekare Surf Lifesaving Club sits back from the waves of this popular West Coast beach, nestled between the Karekare Stream and the monolithic rock face of the Watchman headland.

-Site access was accomplished by building three temporary bridges spanning the stream and haul road.
-With the original building demolished, the sand dunes were stabilised using steel rods drilled 6 metres into the sand, timber forming a temporary retaining wall allowing construction for a six-metre-high block retaining wall.
-A power upgrade was required for the new building and due to the rugged terrain a helicopter was used to install the new power poles.
+The isolated location, which was accessible only via a walking track beside the stream, required an innovative approach.
+Site access was accomplished by building a haul road with three temporary bridges spanning the stream.
+A power upgrade was required for the new building, and due to the rugged terrain a helicopter was used to install the new power poles.